|

 Another challenging article is What Color Is Jesus?
 How Can We Present Jesus to a New Culture without Bringing Our Own?, by David Learner, reprinted here with permission from Mission Frontiers, the magazine of the U.S. Center for World Mission, 1997-07-01.

-training, I would not even have known that I was a "know-it-all-American," but I was.
+"I'm so glad I didn't go out before I had this training.
+It made all the difference in the world to know how to go as a 'learner' instead of a 'know-it-all-American.'
+Before the training, I would not even have known that I was a 'know-it-all-American,' but I was.
 I would recommend that every mission trip have similar training before they go."

 (1) James Duren and Rod Wilson, The Stranger Who Is Among You, William Carey Library, 1983.